bclynch/decorasaurus/README.md

         - Delete address
         - Update Address
             - Managing defaults
+    - Wishlist
+        - Create model
+        - Will be just like cart item except it'll be tied to user.
+Need a way to convert cart item to wishlist item and back easily.
 - Dashboard for orders
     - http://help.wanelo.com/customer/portal/articles/1790355-how-do-i-fulfill-an-order-
     - Shopify has solid responsive dash too